halildurmus/win32/README.md

 The `explorer\` subdirectory contains an example of a simple Flutter app that uses the volume management Win32 APIs to find the disk drives connected to your computer and their volume IDs and attached paths.

+## Requirements

+This package assumes the [Dart 32-bit or 64-bit compiler](https://dart.dev/get-dart),
+running on Windows.

 ## Features and bugs